 CWRU participates in a number of partnerships, with both government agencies and private firms, to promote economic development based on technology originating on the campus, including several technology centers affiliated with the State of Ohio's Thomas Edison Program and Third Frontier initiative.
 CWRU has made significant investments in its technology transfer infrastructure over the past decade, with creation of a central office to analyze new invention disclosures, estimate market size for inventions with commercial potential, identify potential licensees, and negotiate licenses.
 In addition, CWRU has started a pre-seed stage venture capital fund, Case Technology Ventures, to be used to advance promising commercial ideas.

 Accreditation and Recognition

-CWRU is a member of the Association of American Universities, and is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+CWRU is a member of the Association of American Universities, and is fully accredited by the Higher Learning Commission.

 In addition, several of its programs are fully accredited by nationally recognized professional accrediting associations, including: